Some links in this post may be affiliate links

 Smilax Asparagus are valuable plants to add to your collection, you may obtain these online from Etsy (Link to Etsy).

-Smilax Asparagus Fern (Asparagus asparagoides) thrives in medium to bright indirect light, average warmth of 16-270C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose soils coupled with weekly feeding during the growing season.
+To care for Smilax Asparagus Fern indoors, provide medium to bright indirect light, warmth of 16-270C, humidity of 50-55% and moderately moist, rich, well-drained soils coupled with weekly feeding during the growing season.

 Asparagus asparagoides requires regular pruning to keep it neat and tidy as well as provide adequate room for new growth.
 Repotting is only need when it becomes pot-bound.
 Continue reading for more on these growing conditions and how to achieve them.

-Water Smilax Asparagus Fern thoroughly during the growing season while allowing the top 2 inches of soil to dry a little between waterings.
+Water Smilax Asparagus Fern liberally in spring and summer while allowing the top 2 inches of soil to dry a little between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, yellowing, drooping and leaf drop.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy to avoid rotting and death of the plant.
+Confirm that the pot has a drainage hole and the soil is well draing to prevent waterlogging which can lead to rotting and death of the plant.
+In addition, always discard excess water from the catchplate to avoid soil sogginess.

 Rotate the pot once in a while to ensure that the plant receives light on all sides for even growth as well as prevent leggy growth.

-Feed Smilax Asparagus Fern weekly during the growing season with a balanced, liquid fertilizer for a lush growth.
-Withhold feeding during the cold season as growth is minimal and feeding at this time can cause fertilizer burn.
+Feed Smilax Asparagus Fern with a balanced, liquid fertilizer monthly in spring and summer for a lush growth.
+Withhold feeding in fall and winter as growth is minimal and feeding at this time can cause fertilizer burn.

-The best potting mix for Smilax Asparagus Fern should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for this fern.
+The best potting soil for Smilax Asparagus Fern should be rich in organic matter, airy and free-draining to prevent waterlogging.
+A blend of 50% potting soil, 30% perlite, and 20% orchid bark is ideal for this fern.

-Repot Smilax Asparagus Fern at the beginning of the growing season only when it becomes root-bound; when the roots begin to grow through the drainage holes.
+Repot Smilax Asparagus Fern at the beginning of the growing season, only when root-bound; when the roots begin to grow through the drainage holes.

-Use a pot which is only 1 size larger than the current one.
-Ensure that the pot has a drainage hole to avoid soggy soil as it can result in root-rot disease and death of the fern.
-You may divide the large ferns during repotting to propagate new plants.
+Use a pot 1 size larger that has a drainage hole, and well-draining soil to avoid sogginess, as it can result in root-rot and death of the fern.
+You may divide the large ferns to propagate new plants.
 Check out these pots with drainage holes on Amazon.

 Pruning Smilax Asparagus Fern requires cutting back of the old stems to make room for new growth.
 Trim the dead leaves and branches to keep the plant neat as well as discourage pests and diseases infestations.

-Smilax Asparagus Fern (Asparagus asparagoides) can be propagated at the beginning of the growing season from seeds, cuttings or by plant division.
+Smilax Asparagus Fern (Asparagus asparagoides) is propagated at the beginning of the growing season from seeds or by plant division.
 The easiest method of propagation is by plant division.
+Learn how to propagate Asparagus Ferns in 3 easy ways.

-Smilax Asparagus Fern (Asparagus asparagoides) problems include yellowing leaves, dropping leaves, leaf spots, plant dying, diseases and pests among others.
-Keep reading for more on these problems and how to solve them.
+Smilax Asparagus Fern problems are yellowing and dropping leaves, plant dying, diseases and pests among others.
+Keep reading for more on these problems and how to fix them.

-Check out these 12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping (with solutions)
+Check out these 12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping.

-Apart from root-rot disease, Smilax Asparagus Fern is also prone to crown-rot and stem-rot which is prevalent in overwet, poorly ventilated conditions.
-Improve ventilation and make sure that there is free air circulation for the plant.
+Smilax Asparagus Fern is also prone to crown and stem-rot disease which is prevalent in overwet, poorly ventilated conditions.
+It is characterized by a rotting plant base, yellowing and shrivelled leaves.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.